-While $\alpha{i,q}$ is randomly assigned, if work scheduling has a role in the determination of the duration of trials, the error term $\epsilon{i,q}$ in equation 5 is correlated not only with standardized effort $\left(\frac{e}{S}\right){i,q}$ but also with the degree of parallelism $P{i,q}$, however measured.
+While $\alpha{i,q}$ is randomly assigned, if work scheduling has a role in the determination of the duration of trials the error term $\epsilon{i,q}$ in equation 5 is correlated not only with standardized effort $\left(\frac{e}{S}\right){i,q}$ but also with the degree of parallelism $P{i,q}$, however measured.
 This because the error term includes lagged and forward values of standardized effort as well as the unobservable parameter that describes the capacity of judges to resist the lobbying of parties in trials who want to anticipate the first hearing of their case.
 As discussed in Section 4.5, this unobservable parameter ultimately determines the degree of parallelism chosen by a judge and there is no reason to expect that it should be time invariant, given that it could change with the difficulty of assigned cases or their number.

-Therefore to estimate consistently with equation 5 the causal effects on trials duration of standardized effort and parallelism we need some exogenous source of variations of these two variables.
+Therefore to estimate consistently the causal effects of standardized effort and task juggling on trials duration with equation 5, we need some exogenous source of variation of these two variables.
 As far as standardized effort is concerned, this exogenous source of variation is offered by the alphabetical system that determines the assignment of cases to judges on a daily basis.
 As a result of this system, within a specific quarter judge i may receive a slightly larger fraction of urgent or complicated cases than judge j, simply because of the randomly chosen letter of the alphabet from which the assignment of cases to judges was started in the days of that specific quarter.
-We therefore use as instrument for standardized effort the number of "urgent" cases and the number of "difficult" cases that judges receive in each quarter.8
+We therefore use as instrument for standardized effort the fraction of "urgent" cases and the fraction of "difficult" cases that judges receive in each quarter.

-Note that these instruments, which capture the complexity of assigned controversies conditionally on the size of the workload, can affect the duration of cases only through the effort e or ability/ perceived difficulty of cases S. For example, if judge i receives randomly more difficult cases than judge j in a given quarter, this feature can affect duration only if the judge changes the number of hearings held in the quarter $(e{i,q})$ or if he changes the number of hearings needed to adjudicate the cases assigned in the quarter $(S{i,q})$.
+Note that these instruments, which capture the complexity or urgency of assigned controversies conditionally on the size of the workload, affect the duration of cases mainly through the effort e or the ability/ perceived difficulty of cases S. For example, if judge i receives randomly more difficult cases than judge j in a given quarter, this event can affect duration only if the judge changes the number of hearings per quarter $(e{i,q})$ or if he changes the number of hearings needed to adjudicate the cases assigned in the quarter $(S{i,q})$.

-An instrument for the degree of parallelism $P{i,q}$, whether measured with the number of active cases $A{i,q}$ or with the number of new opened cases $\nu{i,q}$, can instead be constructed exploiting a prescription that constraints the freedom of judges to decide when to hold the first hearing of a case.
-Judges are in fact invited to hold the first hearing within 60 days from the filing of a case.
-There is no penalty for a delay but if delays become systematic the judge may be put under disciplinary investigation by the Consiglio Superiore della Magistratura, i.e. the independent body that governs judges.
-As a result of this prescription, if the number of cases assigned to judge i increases in the current quarter, the number of cases reaching the "60 days" threshold in the next quarter will be higher, putting some pressure on judge i to open more new cases.
-We therefore construct an instrument for the number of new opened cases defined as the number of cases assigned to the judge in the previous quarter.
-Note that, as any assignment-to-treatment mechanism, this suffers the possibility of non-compliance.
-Not all judges feel the pressure of this prescription, but some do feel it, as we will see, and tend to open more or less new cases depending on how many, within the assigned load, have passed the 60 days threshold.
-Moreover, note that the instrument is randomly assigned because it depends only on the total number of filed cases in the previous quarter and on the specific number of cases received exogenously by each judge as a result of the alphabetically daily assignment system.
-The instruments displays judge specific variability over time and is therefore compatible with the inclusion of judges and quarter fixed effects.
+An instrument for the degree of parallelism $P{i,q}$, whether measured with the number of new opened cases $\nu{i,q}$ or with the number of active cases $A{i,q}$, can instead be constructed exploiting a procedural prescription that constraints the freedom of judges to decide when to hold the first hearing of non urgent cases.
+Judges are in fact invited to hold the first hearing of these cases within 60 days from filing.
+There is no penalty for a delay but if long delays become systematic the judge may be put under disciplinary investigation by the Consiglio Superiore della Magistratura, i.e., the independent body that governs judges.
+As a result of this prescription, if the number of non-urgent cases assigned to judge i increases in the current quarter, the number of cases reaching the "60 days" threshold in the next quarter will be higher, putting some pressure on judge i to open more new cases.
+Descriptive evidence concerning the pressure generated by the "60 days" rule on judges is offered in Figure 6, which plots the distribution of inactive duration, i.e. the number of days between assignment